hrweb3buttons/pfbuttons/README.md

   <body>
     <h1>Switch to Different RPC URLs</h1>
     <p>
-      This page lets you quickly update MetaMask on the
+      This buttons let you quickly update MetaMask on the
       <strong>Binance Smart Chain</strong> network to use different public RPC endpoints.
     </p>
     <p>